 On 4 February 1872, Manchester’s growing Sephardi community met to discuss building the first Sephardi synagogue in the city (Sephardi Jews are those whose origins lie in Spain and Portugal).
+They commissioned Jewish architect Edward Salomons, known for his for his architecture in Gothic Revival and Italianate styles.
+When designing the synagogue, Salomons took inspiration from the Spanish and Portuguese origins of the synagogue members.
 Two years later our synagogue opened – on 6 May 1874.
 The Sephardi community thrived and by 1904 a second Sephardi synagogue was built in south Manchester.

 Over the years our synagogue has changed to reflect the needs of the congregation.
 In 1919 a plot of land was purchased at the rear of the synagogue to create a new succah (temporary hut constructed for use during the Jewish festival of Sukkot).
 Complete with a sliding roof, this ‘succah building’ became permanent and was used as a Congregational Hall.
 It is now our learning studio and kitchen.